-This intensive workshop immerses students in the study of depicting the body – proportion, scale, shape and, value – to build artistic skill and gain appreciation for the complexities and drawing tools required.
+This intensive workshop immerses students in the study of depicting the body – proportion, scale, shape and, value – to build artistic skill and gain an appreciation for the complexities and drawing tools required.

 Curriculum connections: Visual Arts: Fine Arts, History, Language Arts.

 STEM connection: Math (shape, form, proportion), Science (anatomy).

 *Note: Art history tutorial is only available for the full day program.